dannybarash7/hw2_2024/README.md

 2. The maximum number of page buttons is 5.
 3. The first page is 1.
 4. The Active page button is shown in bold.
+5. The 4 buttons with "First, Prev, Next, Last" text on them always appear.
-5. Which page numbers should be shown on the buttons?
+6. Which page numbers should be shown on the buttons?
 Let `a` be the current page.
     1. If there are <=5 total pages, show buttons [1, ..., , #Num_pages].
     2. If there are >=6 total pages, assume there are 10 ( but implement for any number of pages):
         1. if `a <3` : show buttons `[1,2,3,4,5]`
         2. if `3 <= a <= 8` : show buttons `[a-2,a-1,a,a+1,a+2]`
         3. if `a > 8`: show buttons `[6,7,8,9,10]`

 ## Checking the coding task: